 Ellen forms half of the communications team at Cornwall VSF.
 With more than 10 years of communications and marketing experience she is a stickler for consistency and can spot a typo from a mile away.

-Ellen loves being creative and enjoys showcasing the work of the community sector through video case studies - particularly highlighting smaller grassroots charities.
+Having recently led on VSF’s new website and refreshed brand, Ellen loves being creative and enjoys showcasing the work of the community sector through video case studies – particularly highlighting smaller grassroots charities.

 In her spare time, Ellen loves being by the ocean where you can find her surfing, wild dipping, collecting shells or gently encouraging her dog Ruby to paddleboard with her.
 She also volunteers with the Wave Project and is a Trustee for West Cornwall Women’s Aid.